Sign Up

 Falls

 A fall refers to an event in which a person experiences an unintentional change in position from one plane to a lower one.
-Falls represent a major public health issue around the world.
+Falls represent a significant public health concern worldwide.
 At around 684,000 fatalities a year, falls represent the second leading cause of accidental injury death.
 Death rates are the highest in adults 60 years and older throughout all areas of the world.
 As for non-fatal falls, 37.3 million are severe enough to require medical care of some type (WHO, 2021).

-Falls can significantly impact the overall quality of life, regardless of whether or not they result in injury.
-Older adults can become fearful of falling and may begin limiting their participation in activities and decrease their socialization with others.
+Falls can significantly impact overall quality of life, regardless of whether or not they result in injury.
+Older adults can become fearful of falling and may begin to limit their participation in activities and decrease their socialization with others.
 This physical limitation can lead to physical decline, depression, social isolation, and feeling helpless.
-In addition to the impact on the individual, there is also a large financial toll associated with falls in older adults.
+In addition to the impact on the individual, falls in older adults also create a significant financial toll.
 By 2030, the cost of falls in older adults may exceed $101 billion.
-The older adult population is anticipated to increase by 55% by 2060, resulting in increased fall rates and associated healthcare costs (NCOA, 2021).
+The older adult population is expected to increase by 55% by 2060, leading to higher fall rates and associated healthcare costs (National Council on Aging [NCOA], 2025).

 Risk Factors for Falls